 - People convicted of serious offences as they can only hold a blue card in exceptional circumstances.

-If you are a disqualified person, it is an offence to apply for a Blue Card and penalties may apply.
+Attempting to obtain a Blue Card while being a disqualified individual constitutes an offense, and legal penalties may be consequently imposed.
 If the outcome of your Blue Card application is a Negative Notice, you cannot:

 - apply for, start, or continue in child-related work (paid or voluntary)